starreeze/latr/readme.md

 ### Data

-Please directly download the dataset from [here](https://huggingface.co/datasets/starreeze/latr-data) and put the two directories (countdown-base, math-base) in `dataset/`.
+Please directly download our processed dataset from [here](https://huggingface.co/datasets/starreeze/latr-data/tree/main) and put the two directories (countdown-base, math-base) in `dataset/`.

 If you want to generate the dataset yourself, please refer to `data/verl_gen.py`: